01100100/kreuzungen/README.md

 The site gets deployed to [https://kreuzungen.world](https://kreuzungen.world).

-### Backend - fly.io
+### Auth Backend - fly.io

-The backend is hosted on fly.io.
+The python auth backend is hosted on fly.io.
 There is a github action in place to deploy the backend for the `main` branch

 Note: variables stored in the `.env` file must be set as fly secrets.